Admatic-Sofware/specs/README.md

 Pixad iOS SDK

 ## Usage
-Add the following line to the top of your podfile
+Add the following line to the top of your `Podfile`

 <pre><code>source 'https://github.com/Admatic-Sofware/specs.git'</code></pre>